jenasandeep191/BANK_LOAN_ANALYSIS/README.md

 - 📊 `BANK LOAN REPORT (DASHBOARD).pbix`: Power BI dashboard visualizing loan KPIs

 Tools used: Python (Pandas, Seaborn), SQL, Power BI, Excel

-This project is an end-to-end analysis of bank loan data using Python (Pandas, Seaborn), SQL, Power BI, and Excel.
-It covers data cleaning, exploratory analysis, dashboard creation, and business reporting to uncover insights into loan performance and risk.

 🛠️ Tools & Technologies
 Python: Pandas, Seaborn, Matplotlib for data cleaning and visualization